 Once we brewed up a batch, we each had a cup of it black and I have to admit that I loved its unique flavor and unusual taste.
-I thought as I continued to drink the coffee that it could be something I could add to my drink menu as it does have a lot of potential if paired with some fresh roasted coffee and the chicory was added at the time of brewing.
+But I still was curious what Chicory was.

-Chicory has been around for more than two centuries but it has gained more popularity recently.
+It turns out Chicory has been around for more than two centuries but has gained more popularity just recently.
 Chicory is a root vegetable from the dandelion family plant that grows in the wild.
 The flowering plant is very close to the endive and generally has blue flowers but could also have white or pink but that is a rarity.

 Even though we are not aware of its origin, some people believe that it originated from the Mediterranean regions.
 The long history of this plant dates back to ancient Egypt.